Shibli-Nomani/MLOps-Project-002/readme.md

 ### 💻Docker Container and Apache Airflow

-Docker is a platform for developing, shipping, and running applications in lightweight, portable containers, which package all the required dependencies and configurations.
+`Docker` is a platform for developing, shipping, and running applications in lightweight, portable containers, which package all the required dependencies and configurations.
+Docker Engine is the underlying technology that runs containers.

-Apache Airflow is an open-source platform designed for orchestrating, scheduling, and managing complex data workflows and data pipeline automation.
+`Apache Airflow` is an open-source platform designed for orchestrating, scheduling, and managing complex data workflows and data pipeline automation.

 We use Docker for Apache Airflow in ML pipelines to ensure consistent and reproducible execution environments for data workflows and model training.